mcgarryandrew/product_intel_1/README.md

 NOTE: This is development code.
 There are a lot of efficiency and good practice improvements to be made.
 Feel free to improve upon it!
+NOTE: When refering to functions or methods, we mean the same thing.
 ## Set-Up

 Python Version 3.7 was used.